 Campgrounds in Lassen Volcanic National Park

-Campgrounds are open from early June until the snow closure in the fall (October).
-No hookups in the park, though find a dump station at Manzanita Lake.
+The campgrounds are open from early June until the snow closure in the fall (October).
+There are no hookups in the park, though there is a dump station at Manzanita Lake.

 Manzanita Lake